mlibrary/dromedary/docs/setting_up_dev_environment_on_unix_or_mac.md

 ### b.
 Fire up solr and load the core for the first time

 Starting solr is easy: `bin/dromedary solr start`

+May need to ensure there is a `solr.xml` file in `dromedary/solr`.
+Also may need to add `lucene-analyzers-icu-X.Y.Z.jar` where X/Y/Z is the solr version to `dromedary/solr/lib` to get `ICUNormalizer2CharFilterFactory`.

 Loading the core is more annoying for now